prgbono/pets/README.md

 # [Commit 'Added UI for PetDetails (link)'](https://github.com/prgbono/pets/commit/2d9b10e40ef4eb435e606908e8822d56c0fea070)

 - We are using in the file `PetDetail.tsx` two ways of redirecting the user to another url, they are [Navigate](https://reactrouter.com/en/main/components/navigate#navigate) and [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate#usenavigate), both of them from react-router-dom library.
 Why is not enough with just one?
 This is because of the context where we are using them.
 While Navigate is a component used in JSX to automatically do the redirection when it is rendered, useNavigate is a hook used in the component's logic to make the redirection in response to events or actions.
-- TODO: - We should use useMemo when fetching pets list and pet details.
-We are making request in the root of their components (`PetProvider.tsx` and `PetDetail.tsx`).
-Every time their states change the components are re-rendered so that a new request is done.
-By using `useMemo` we memorize the values retrieved and the performance would be improved.

 # [Commit 'Fetch data in context provider so that sorting persist (link)'](https://github.com/prgbono/pets/commit/82b78244e446587e7dacea8da686789c2ad609ac)